 Highlights of The New SLC

-Sustainable: The new building will be designed to high environmental standards.
+Sustainable: The new building was designed to high environmental standards.
 Designers are aiming for a LEED Gold certification from the U.S. Green Building Council.
 A "Roadmap to Net Zero" is in development, which gives designers a plan for how the facility can ultimately generate as much power as it uses.

 Remain Cost-Competitive: SLC is one of the nation’s most cost-efficient airports for airline operations and having replaced aging facilities will help keep costs low.
 The program is funded by federal grants, user fees, airport revenue bonds and airport reserves.
 No local tax dollars will be used for the airport redevelopment program.

 Maintain Partnership with Airlines: SLC has a great partnership with the airlines that serve Salt Lake City.
 Delta Air Lines, the airport’s largest user, is supportive of the terminal redevelopment program, as are other airlines.

 Construction on the $5.1 billion phased program began in July 2014 and will continue through 2026.
 The parking garage, terminal building and west portion of concourses A and B opened in fall 2020, followed by Concourse A-east in fall 2023.
 The Central Tunnel and Concourse B Plaza will open in fall 2024 at which time gates and concessions will start opening on Concourse B-east through 2026.

 View conceptual renderings and images of The New SLC on the Renderings and Images page.

 - The project team for The New SLC is HDJV, a joint venture of aviation industry leader Holder Construction and Utah's Big-D Construction.
 To learn more about HDJV, go to www.hdjvteam.com.

 - The architectural firm for The New SLC is HOK.
 To learn more about HOK go to www.hok.com.